dimitar-ivanov-ivanov/dimitar-ivanov-ivanov/README.md

 <br />
 <br />

+Carrer:
+- 🔭 Software Engineer Intern at Paysafe Group

+Personal projets:
 - 🔭 I’m currently working on a game store
 - 🌱 I’m currently learning Spring Framework
-- 🥅 2021 Goals: Find a steady job and be successful in university.
+- 🥅 2021 Goals: Be successful in my internship and university.
 - 💬 Ask me about Java, Spring framework, algorithms or anything Web related.

 <h1>Hello World! 🌍</h1>
 <p>
   I'm Dimitar Ivanov, an EU-citizen, Bulgarian, I'm currently a Software Engineer 🐱‍💻 in Sofia, passionate about learning new technologies and solving problems.
 </p>

 ### Languages and Tools: